vanessamrios/TFC-trybe/README.md

 - run: npm run compose:up

+While there's no register screen, use the following credencials to see the features already implemented:

+`login: admin@admin.com
+password: secret_admin`

 You should be able to see the page on http://localhost:3000

 ## Behavior Reference